Skip to Content

 Many courts desire that the divorcing couple work out these issues independently before having court interference.
 Parents should be able to decide if they can reach a mutual agreement.
 For optimal results, it is beneficial to enlist the help of a board-certified Jacksonville lawyer.

-How to Get Child Custody in FL
+Strategies for Winning Child Custody in Jacksonville, FL

 Regarding guardianship, many parents do not have their child's interest in mind but rather their own.
 Obtaining guardianship in Florida is entirely different than in any other state.
 Florida law has changed from previous models to one that stresses the importance of parents sharing the responsibility for the minor.

-This mutual responsibility refers to the sharing of commitment by both parents to care for the child's needs after a divorce.
-This responsibility relates to providing for the child's needs and spending substantial time with them.
+This mutual responsibility refers to the sharing of commitment by both parents to care for the child's needs after

 While there are unique and rare circumstances in which the kid may choose which parent to live with, most cases arrive at the same conclusion where the children may only have their choice once they are 18.
 The court will always decide a case that meets the child's best interests.